googleforgames/agones/docs/fleetautoscaler_spec.md

 FleetAutoscaler would send a request to the webhook endpoint every sync period (which is currently 30s) with a JSON body, and scale the target fleet based on the data that is returned.
 JSON payload with a FleetAutoscaleReview data structure would be sent to webhook endpoint and received from it with FleetAutoscaleResponse field populated.
 FleetAutoscaleResponse contains target Replica count which would trigger scaling of the fleet according to it.

+In order to define the path to your Webhook you can use either `URL` or `service`.
+Note that `caBundle` parameter is required if you use HTTPS for webhook fleetautoscaler, `caBundle` should be omitted if you want to use HTTP webhook server.

 The connection to this webhook endpoint should be defined in `FleetAutoscaler` using Webhook policy type.